 Among the most anticipated guests Jerzy skolimowski, to which a retrospective of three films is dedicated: “The Virgin”, Golden Bear in Berlin in 1967 (September 25, 14,30 pm), “Essential Killing” (September 26th at 16,30 pm) and the unreleased “11 minutes” (September 25, 18,30:25 p.m.).
 The great Polish director will talk about his idea of cinema, in a meeting with the Neapolitan public scheduled for Saturday, September 11,30, at XNUMX:XNUMX a.m.

-The closing event at the end of the award ceremony for the winners of the Competition will always be a French film preview, “Under the stars of Paris", from Claus Drexel and Catherine Frot which tells of an indelible encounter between a homeless woman and a non-EU child who got lost in the streets of Paris (September 26, 18,30 pm), and the screening of the documentary “Spin Time – How hard is democracy?” presented by the author Sabina Guzzanti (September 26, 20,30:XNUMX p.m.) about an occupied building that has been transformed into an incredible social and cultural experiment.
-Evening organized in collaboration with “Venice in Naples – extended cinema”
+The closing event at the end of the award ceremony for the winners of the Competition will always be a French film preview, “Under the stars of Paris", from Claus Drexel to Catherine Frot which tells of an indelible encounter between a homeless woman and a non-EU child who got lost in the streets of Paris (September 26, 18,30 pm), and the screening of the documentary “Spin Time – How hard is democracy?” presented by the author Sabina Guzzanti (September 26, 8:30 PM) about an occupied building transformed into an incredible social and cultural experiment.
+This evening was organized in collaboration with "Venice in Naples – Extended Cinema."

-Among other screenings scheduled, in collaboration with the Comicon, International Festival of Pop Culture, the film “Metamoebius” by Damian Pettigrew (September 22), the absolute preview of the documentary “Living Earth” directed by Nilo Sciarrone (September 24th at 18,30 pm), a story on the road with Luigi Libra, around Campania, in search of inspiration for the new album of the same name, and the animated film “Josep” created by the French designer and director Aurel, dedicated to the memory of Josep Bartoli, who fled Spain during the Franco era (September 25 at 10 am – screening reserved for schools).
-Entrance fee for each screening €7.
+Among other screenings scheduled, in collaboration with the Comicon, International Festival of Pop Culture, the film “Metamoebius” by Damian Pettigrew (September 22), the absolute preview of the documentary “Living Earth” directed by Nilo Sciarrone (24 September at 18,30 pm), a story on the road with Luigi Libra, travelling around Campania, in search of inspiration for the new album of the same name, and the animated film “Josep" created by French cartoonist and director Aurel, dedicated to the memory of Josep Bartoli, who fled Spain during the Franco era (September 25, 10 am – screening for schools only).
+Admission for each screening is €7.